 How does it work?

 - If you make use of the Optional Model and you exchange money and/or hours for a one-off deposit into the life course savings scheme, you will receive the ‘Life Course’ form in the confirmation email listing your choices.

 - After you have filled in and signed the ‘Life Course’ form, you must submit this form, together with a copy of the policy or proof of registration of the bank or insurance company, to the Service Desk of Human Resources.
 This information allows the salary administration department to determine whether the deposit is to be made into a life course account or a life course insurance.

 By putting up money and/or a maximum of 76 hours you can become the owner of a bicycle in a way that is attractive from tax considerations.
 However, you need to use this bicycle to commute to work.

 - You use a bicycle for (part of) the journey between your home and your work.

 - When registering your choice for a bicycle in the KAT web application, you need to remain employed with the UT for a minimum of 11 months.

-- The bicycle may only be purchased after 1 January 2017 but before 1 October 2017 and only from one of the bicycle dealers associated with the Twentse Samenwerkende Rijwielhandelaren (TSR).
+- The bicycle may only be purchased after 1 January but before 1 October of the current year and only from one of the bicycle dealers associated with the Twentse Samenwerkende Rijwielhandelaren (TSR).
 It is not possible to trade in a bicycle.

 - In addition, you may take out bicycle insurance for the bicycle for a maximum amount of € 168.
 Please note!
 The KAT web application only allows you to record a choice to take out bicycle insurance when you also opt for the bicycle arrangement at the same time.